1. Editor’s Note

 — Minji Kim, Artist

-Unfortunately, ample funding doesn’t translate into financial security for artists.
+Unfortunately, ample support doesn’t necessarily translate into financial security for artists.
 In most cases, grants cover only the production cost of an exhibition, especially due to the pricey real estate in Seoul.
 “Usually, a third of my grant is dedicated to renting an exhibition space,” said Minji Kim, a young multidisciplinary artist interested in exploring the human body, image-text relationships, and imaginaries of technology-invaded futures.
 “While it depends on the space, to rent one for three to four weeks requires around 3-5 million Korean won” (equivalent to approximately 2,200-3,700 USD).
-As such, artists are required to figure out a system to sustain their practice and livelihoods.
-Outside of her time in the studio, Minji Kim teaches art to adults and children and gives yoga lessons.

-Public funding comes with certain challenges.
+Public funding comes with other kinds of challenges.
 Not only does applying for grants involve onerous paperwork, but it is also emotionally taxing due to what may be called a “language barrier” between artists and grant administrators.
 In many cases, the latter come from non-art backgrounds and lack an understanding of artistic processes, requiring artists to provide painstaking justification for changes made in expenditure throughout the creative process.

 The Heartbeat of Seoul’s Art Scene: Independent Spaces